Bruno-Diego/copacabana-pp5/README.md

 ### Orders status

-- The shopper can follow up with his order checking the order status.
+- The shopper can follow up with his order by checking the order status.

     ![](./docs/readme/features/status.png)